The Basics

 The registration process includes gathering information about a user and creating the corresponding entity in the system.
 It has four steps:

-- Someone must create a request to create the new entity.
+- Request: Submit a request to create an identity.

 Identity Proofing